HomeMy WebLinkAbout07/30/84July 30, 1984

 for filing direct arguments.
 Rebuttal arguments shall be printed in the same

 manner as the direct arguments.
-Each rebuttal argument shall immediately
+Each. rebuttal argument shall immediately

 follow the direct argument which it seeks to rebut.